-Will the consumer be King?
 With increasing proactive engagement from consumers, will the current provider-driven system shift to consumer-centric care?
-Will consumers will set their own health goals and preferences, driven by a better understanding of their health data?
-Perhaps the growth of digital health will lead to a consumerization of health care that hasn’t been witnessed before.
+Will consumers set their own health goals and preferences, driven by a better understanding of their health data?
+Perhaps the growth of digital health will lead to a consumerization of healthcare that hasn’t been witnessed before.

 With the widespread use of data across health systems comes the growing risk to security and privacy that can compromise data integrity and ownership.
 Policy frameworks in a consumer-centric health system will need to strictly enforce safe and secure access of personal heath data by providers and consumers to achieve the best outcomes.

-Healthcare of the future could be preventive, predictive and participative.
-With the rapid progress of digital and artificial intelligence capabilities, organizations could use predictive analytics to identify high risk populations, prioritize care and proactively mitigate risk BEFORE individuals become sick.
+Healthcare of the future could be preventive, predictive, and participative.
+With the rapid progress of digital and artificial intelligence capabilities, organizations could use predictive analytics to identify populations at high risk of developing certain preventable conditions, prioritize care, and proactively mitigate risk in a timely manner.

 The power of digital health tech rings especially true during the current COVID-19 pandemic that has battered the world.
 The ongoing crisis has definitely pushed digital tracking, remote monitoring, and telemedicine to the forefront, finding virtual ways to substitute in-person visits.
 Although every aspect of life seems unsteady at the moment, forging a path to progress through trying times has always been the American way – and in that way forward, the pulse of digital health tech in everyday life will be felt stronger than ever.